494shley/494shley/README.md

 ## 🎯 Current Focus

-- Improving my Python fundamentals
+- Improving my Python fundamentals through real projects
-- Building more polished desktop tools
+- Making Clashly more polished, reliable, and user-friendly
 - Learning JavaScript, HTML, and CSS
-- Creating a personal portfolio website
+- Building a personal portfolio website
 - Getting better at Git, GitHub, and project documentation

+---

+## 📌 What I'm Learning

+I'm especially interested in desktop app development, automation, computer vision, packaging, and building software that is practical enough for real people to use.